All Episodes

 I didn't come to Washington just to occupy the office.

-I came to get some positive things done on behalf of the country, and there are some big issues we got to deal with.
+I came to get some positive things done on behalf of the country, and there are some big issues we've got to deal with.

 That's going to be an interesting issue to try to deal with.

-Uh and it's going to be very important entitlements for people to feel comfortable by bringing ideas to the table, and people being Republicans and Democrats.
+And it's going to be very important in entitlements for people to feel comfortable about bringing ideas to the table.

-If we do not have Republicans and Democrats at the table for entitlements, nothing is gonna happen.
+And people being Republicans and Democrats, if we do not have Republicans and Democrats at the table for entitlements, nothing is going to happen.

 I want you to understand this.

-To reach out to folks on the Hill to see if we can't at least get a dialogue started that will enable us, hopefully, to move forward on a very important issue that will affect uh this country uh for a long time if we don't solve it, and that is the unfunded liabilities inherent in the in these entitlement programs.
+To reach out to folks on the Hill to see if we can't at least get a dialogue started that will enable us, hopefully, to move forward on a very important issue that will affect this country for a long time if we don't solve it, and that is the unfunded liabilities inherent in these entitlement programs.

 Dependency upon foreign oil is a national security and economic security problem.